leoga/ecom-microservices-application/README.md

 ## 💡 Why this project

-This project demonstrates how to design and implement a production-like microservices architecture, including:
+This project was initially inspired by a training course and later evolved into a platform that demonstrates how to design and implement a production-like microservices architecture, incorporating real-world features and architectural improvements, including:

 - Distributed system patterns
 - Observability (metrics, logs, tracing)
 - Multiple containerization strategies (Dockerfile, Buildpacks, Jib)
 - Secure API exposure using OAuth2 and PKCE
 - Event-driven communication with Kafka
+- Build scripts included for automation

 It is intended as a portfolio project to showcase real-world backend architecture skills.

-## 📌 Notes

-This project was initially inspired by a training course and later extended with additional features and architectural improvements to resemble a production-like distributed system.

-- Observability stack fully integrated into Docker Compose
-- Multiple containerization strategies supported
-- Build scripts included for automation

 ## 👤 Author